2015 Gilgit-Baltistan Assembly election

 The 2015 Gilgit-Baltistan Assembly elections were held on 8 June 2015.
-Elections were held in 24 constituencies, each electing one member to the 2nd Gilgit-Baltistan Legislative Assembly.
+Elections were held in 24 constituencies, each electing one member to the 2nd Gilgit-Baltistan Assembly.
 269 candidates contested these elections, either representing one of the political parties of Gilgit-Baltistan (at the time of the 2020 elections) or being an independent candidate.

 618,364 voters in Gilgit-Baltistan had the ability to exercise their right to vote in the elections and were able to vote across the province.
 329,475 of the people registered to vote were male and 288,889 were female (a gender gap of 8%).

 Background

 In 2009, the Government of Pakistan passed "The Gilgit-Baltistan Empowerment and Self-governance Order, 2009, and the President of Pakistan Asif Ali Zardari.
 This order renamed the Northern Areas as "Gilgit-Baltistan" and gave it a limited amount of internal autonomy within Pakistan and self-governance by allowing the people of Gilgit-Baltistan to have elections, where they could elect members of the "Gilgit-Baltistan Legislative Assembly".
 The position "Chief Minister of Gilgit-Baltistan" was also made.
 The Assembly would have five-year-long terms.

 The first Gilgit-Baltistan elections were held in 2009, and the Pakistan Peoples Party, who then ruled at the federal level as well, won the election by a large margin and formed the government, and Syed Mehdi Shah became the first Chief Minister of Gilgit-Baltistan.